bbc/gel/src/components/info-panels.md

 ### With JavaScript

-When correctly initialized, the **Information panel** allows the mouse or touch user to interact with it in the following way:
+When correctly initialised, the **Information panel** allows the mouse or touch user to interact with it in the following way:

 * Clicking the button opens the panel
 * Clicking the button again closes the panel